Gravitational Waves versus X and Gamma Ray Emission in a Short Gamma-Ray Burst: Conclusions

-We have shown that the observations of the genuinely short GRB 090227B lead to crucial information on the binary neutron star progenitor.
+We show that the observations of the genuinely short GRB 090227B lead to crucial information on the binary neutron star progenitor.
 The data obtained from the electromagnetic spectrum allows to probe crucial aspects of the correct theory of neutron stars and their equation of state.
-The baryon load parameter $B$ obtained from the analysis of GRB 090227B, leads to a most remarkable agreement of the baryonic matter expected to be ejected in a neutron star binary merger and validate the choice of the parameters of the binary components, $M_1 = M_2 = 1.34 M_\odot$, and $R_1=R_2=12.24$ km.
-This represents a test of the actual neutron star parameters described by the recent developed self-consistent theory of neutron stars \cite{NPA2012} that takes into account the strong, weak, electromagnetic and gravitational interactions within general relativity.
-In view of the above limits given in Eq.~(\ref{eq:Emax}), it is clear that the emission of electromagnetic radiation in a GRB by a binary neutron star system is at least one order of magnitude larger than the gravitational wave emission.
+The baryon load parameter $B$ obtained from the analysis of GRB 090227B, leads to a most remarkable agreement of the baryonic matter expected to be ejected in a neutron star binary merger and validate the choice of the parameters of the binary components, $M_1 = M_2 = 1.34~M_\odot$, and $R_1=R_2=12.24$~km.
+This represents a test of the actual neutron star parameters described by the recent developed self-consistent theory of neutron stars \citep{2012NuPhA.883....1B} that takes into account the strong, weak, electromagnetic and gravitational interactions within general relativity and satisfy the condition of global charge neutrality.

+We have discussed how the inference of the neutron star parameters, mass and radius, and the expected baryon load produced during the merger process, depends on the nuclear equation of state as well as on the condition of global and local charge neutrality.
+We have also argued that the current observational constraints of pulsars on the mass-radius relation of compact stars rule out an alternative scenario given by strange quark stars, although they have core-crust transition and crust properties similar to the ones of globally neutral neutron stars of \cite{2012NuPhA.883....1B}.

+We computed the dynamics of the neutron star binary progenitor prior to the merger and emission of the GRB.
+We compare and contrast the classic description of the dynamics with the more general one given by the framework of the effective one-body formalism, which we use up to 4-PN order.
+We have shown that the classic binary dynamics overestimate the energy output in gravitational waves with respect to the more accurate dynamics of the effective one-body formalism.
+In addition, we showed the necessity of using the Pad\`e approximant in order to keep the solution stable close to the merger point.

+We estimate the detectability of GRB 090227B by the Advanced LIGO interferometer, by computing the SNR up to the contact point of the binary components, for the theoretically inferred cosmological redshift, $z=1.61$ \citep{2013ApJ...763..125M}; see left panel of Fig.~\ref{fig:SNR}.
+We find that at such a redshift, the gravitational waves signal would produce a $\langle{\rm SNR}\rangle\approx 0.32$, a value lower than the one needed for a positive detection, $\langle{\rm SNR}\rangle= 5$.
+We turn to estimate the redshift at which Advanced LIGO would detect this GRB with a $\langle{\rm SNR}\rangle=5$ (see Fig.~\ref{fig:SNR}, right panel) we obtained $z\approx 0.09$ or a distance to the source $d_L\approx 381$~Mpc.
+Unfortunately, in the last 40 years, no such a GRB has been observed.

+From the dynamics, we estimated the total energy release in form of gravitational waves up to the point where the stars touch each other (see Table \ref{tab:bounds}); we compare and contrast it with the energy in X and Gamma rays released in the final emission of the GRB.
+We conclude that the emission of X and Gamma rays in a short GRB by a binary neutron star merger is at least one order of magnitude larger than the gravitational wave emission in the entire life of the binary including the last plunge.